 5. Blockage issues

-6. Irregularity of the jacks
+6. Irregularity of the headphone jacks

-Uneven jacks can also cause a loose or damaged headphone jack.
+Uneven headphone jacks can also cause a loose or damaged headphone jack.
 Your headphone can become loose if it is damaged or has a different design.

-How To Fix Headphone Jack On Android?
+How To Fix My Headphone Jack On My Phone?

 - You will need spare headphones to go with your device.